Celebrities Who Are Still In Prison

 Austin Jones

 Austin Jones was among the first wave of celebrities who used YouTube to make themselves famous and get a mainstream entertainment career going.
-In 2007 and while still a teenager, Jones made videos of himself singing well-known songs, both unadorned or with some acoustic guitar accompaniment.
-Branding himself an "emo-acapella" singer, Jones rolled out original material, released multiple albums, and toured, all while maintaining his status as a YouTube sensation, attracting more than half a million subscribers who watched his videos many millions of times.
+In 2007, while still a teenager, he made videos of himself singing well-known songs, both unadorned or with some acoustic guitar accompaniment.
+Branding himself an "emo-acapella" singer, Jones rolled out original material, released multiple albums, and toured, all while maintaining his status as a YouTube sensation who attracted more than half a million subscribers and millions of views.

 Advertisement